wso2/docs-is/en/docs/guides/identity-lifecycles/role-based-permissions.md

 ## Access permissions

-The permissions navigator that you use to enable permissions for a role is divided into these two categories (**Super Admin** permissions and **Admin** permissions) as shown below.
-However, note that there may be other categories of permissions enabled for a WSO2 product, depending on the type of features that are installed in the product.
+The permissions navigator that you use to enable permissions for a role is divided into two categories (**Super Admin** permissions and **Admin** permissions) as shown below.
+However, note that there may be other categories of permissions enabled for a WSO2 product depending on the type of features that are installed in the product.

 ![]({{base_path}}/assets/img/fragments/role-permissions.png)